At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • mood swings

-• decrease or significant increase in libido
+• decreased or significant increase in libido

 • aggression

-• tachycardia attacks
+• attacks of tachycardia

-• jumps in blood pressure
+• blood pressure surges

-• frequent urination episodes
+• attacks of frequent urination

 • panic attacks